pedrogabrielpissarra/lifesearch-project/README.md

 ## How to Use

+## 🌐 Web Interface Instructions

-1. Access the home page.
+### 1. Access the Home Page
-2. (Optional) Go to the "Configure Weights" page to adjust habitability factor weights.
-Default settings will be used otherwise.
+Open the application in your browser.
+You’ll see a search form for planet names.

+### 2. Enter Planet Names
-3. On the home page, enter the names of the planets you want to analyze.
+Type the names of the exoplanets you want to analyze.
+- You can separate them with commas **or** enter one per line.
+- Example:
-    *   Example: `Kepler-452 b, TRAPPIST-1 e`
+Kepler-452 b, TRAPPIST-1 e

-4. (Optional) Use the "Override Parameters" field to provide custom values.
-    *   Format: `PlanetName: param1=value1; param2=value2` (one line per planet)
-    *   Example: `Kepler-452 b: pl_rade=2.4; st_age=6.0`
+### 3. (Optional) Configure Habitability Weights
+Click **Configure Weights** to adjust the importance of various habitability metrics:
+- ESI (Earth Similarity Index)
+- PHI (Planetary Habitability Index)
+- SPH (Standard Primary Habitability)
+- SEPHI (Standard Exoplanet Habitability Index)

+Default values:
+- General habitability factors → `1.0`
+- PHI factors → `0.25`

+### 4. (Optional) Override Planetary Parameters Orbital, Physical and Star Factors ESI and PHI values
+You can input custom values for planets using the **Parameters** field.

-5. Click "Search Planets".
+### 5. Click **Search Planets**
-6. The results page will show links to the generated reports.
-Click the links to view the reports.
+The system will:
+- Fetch data from the NASA Exoplanet Archive (with local caching in `lifesearch/cache`)
+- Merge it with the HWC (`hwc.csv`) and HZGallery (`table-hzgallery.csv`) catalogs
+- Apply your weight configuration
+- Generate detailed reports with charts and metrics

+### 6. View Results
+You’ll be redirected to a results page with links to:
+- **Individual Planet Reports** → One per planet
+- **Summary Report** → Aggregated metrics in a single view
+- **Combined Report** → Direct comparison of planets across multiple factors

 ## Notes